Our contribution to Climate Change

 - RegionsAdapt: the first global initiative to support and account efforts on adaptation at the regional level.
 Participant regional governments commit to adopt or review plans on adaptation within two years, as well as to take concrete action on specific areas of work, and to report on the progress of their adaptation initiatives through the risk and adaptation section of the CDP’s states and regions platform.
 The member governments are organized in self-coordinated thematic working groups to discuss experiences on key relevant topics on the adaptation.

-- Regions for Biodiversity Learning Platform: aims at promoting mutual learning and technical exchange on subnational Biodiversity Strategies and Actions Plans (BSAP) related to the implementation of the Convention of Biological Diversity (CBD) and the Aichi targets.
-This is an nrg4SD initiative created upon the suggestion of the CBD Secretariat and aligned with its work lines and approach to subnational governments.
-The Learning Platform was launched on the occasion of the CBD COP 13.
+- Regions for Biodiversity Learning Platform: aims at promoting mutual learning and technical exchange on subnational Biodiversity Strategies and Actions Plans (BSAPs) related to the implementation of the Convention of Biological Diversity (CBD) and the Aichi targets.
+Launched during the COP 13 and having since garnered official support of the CBD, the platform serves as hub to collect concrete practices to feed into the AC SNG, and thus facilitates technical input to the CBD Parties.

 - Roadmap on the regional implementation of the 2030 Agenda for Sustainable Development.
 After the approval of the SDGs, it is crucial to understand the concrete steps that regional governments can adopt to start the implementation of the SDGs.
 For example, on modalities to integrate and adapt existing regional plans to include the global goals, or the internal governance structure to bring together multiple departments and ministries for coordinated efforts required by the SDGs cross-cutting nature.